blueeye-040/dvc-enhanced-lib/README.md

 # DVC MLOps Enhanced Commands Documentation

-This project extends DVC with powerful MLOps commands for experiment tracking, dataset management, metrics comparison, and tagging, making DVC more like Git for ML workflows.
+This project extends DVC with wrapper functions for experiment tracking, dataset management, metrics comparison, and tagging, making DVC more like Git for ML workflows.

 ---